MicrosoftDocs/patterns-practices/patterns-practices/guide/7-composing-the-user-interface-using-the-prism-library-5.0-for-wpf.md

 **RegionContext** is useful when you want to share context between a parent view and child views that are hosted in a region. **RegionContext** is an attached property.
 You set the value of the context on the region control so that it can be made available to all child views that are displayed in that region control.
 The region context can be any simple or complex object and can be a data-bound value.
 The **RegionContext** can be used with either view discovery or view injection.

+> [!NOTE]
-**Note:** The **DataContext** property in WPF is used to set the local data context for the view.
+> The **DataContext** property in WPF is used to set the local data context for the view.
 It allows the view to use data binding to communicate with a view model, local presenter, or model. **RegionContext** is used to share context between multiple views and is not local to a single view.
 It provides a simple mechanism for sharing context between multiple views.

 The following code shows how the **RegionContext** attached property is used in XAML.